Gordon Beck: Career

+Beck first played with vocalist Helen Merrill in 1969 and continued the relationship into the 1990s when she toured Europe.
+From 1969 to 1972 he toured with saxophonist Phil Woods's European Rhythm Machine.
+Beck recorded ten albums with Woods.

 In the 1960s and 1970s he was a house pianist at Ronnie Scott's Jazz Club.
 Beck also played "experimental funk in the Swiss musician George Gruntz's six-keyboard group Piano Conclave (1973-75), and free jazz with [...]
 British improv drummer John Stevens (1977, 1982)."
 Beck was a member of Nucleus between 1973 and 1974.

+Later period

 From middle age, Beck played predominantly in mainland Europe.
 He also recorded albums with Allan Holdsworth, Henri Texier, Didier Lockwood and others.
 He often played solo from the 1980s and started teaching music at the same point.
 He toured Japan with Holdsworth in 1985.
 Beck stopped performing around 2005 because of poor health.
 He died in Ely, Cambridgeshire, on 6 November 2011.

 Playing style

 Describing Beck, in his obituary for The Guardian, jazz critic John Fordham said: "He hardly ever played a cliche; he struck notes with a steely precision or a glistening delicacy depending on the mood, and his solos developed in constantly changing phrase lengths and rhythms that never sounded glib or routine."